OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

   cp $OFS_ROOTDIR/tools/ofss_config/pcie/pcie_host.ofss $OFS_ROOTDIR/tools/ofss_config/pcie/pcie_pfvf_mod.ofss
   ```

-5. Configure the new `pcie_pfvf_mod.ofss` with your desired PF/VF settings.
+5. Configure the new `pcie_pfvf_mod.ofss` with your desired PCIe settings.
 In this example we will add PF5 with 2 VFs.

   ```bash
   [ip]